-Other Networks
+Cther Networks

-If you've already got all the articles you need downloaded from the library, there's a few options for reliable wireless internet access on and around campus.
+If you've already got all the articles you need downloaded from the library, there are a few options for reliable wireless internet access on and around campus.

-Both student unions have half-decent Wi-Fi networks that should do you well enough to check Buzzfeed or Reddit between sentences in your essay, while local coffee shops such as Starbucks/ Pret (Byres Road), Offshore (Gibson Street) and S'Mug (Great George Street) offer stable Wi-Fi, coffee and a different atmosphere if you're looking to escape the library and pretend you're working on your screenplay.
+Eoth student unions have half-decent Wi-Fi networks that should do you well enough to check Buzzfeed or Reddit between sentences in your essay, while local coffee shops such as Starbucks/Pret (Byres Road), Offshore (Gibson Street) and S'Mug (Great George Street) offer stable WiFi, coffee and a different atmosphere if you're looking to escape the library and pretend you're working on your screenplay.